csharp-sobrecarga-operadores

 Operator Overloading in C#

-This allows us to make the objects of these types we define be manipulated in a natural and straightforward way, similar to primitive types.
+This enables us to make objects of these types we define be manipulated in a natural and simple way, similar to primitive types.

 To overload an operator in C#, you must define a static method with the operator modifier followed by the operator you want to overload.
-The method signature must match the operands of the operator.
+The method signature must match the operator’s operands.

 public static DataType operator Operator(DataType operand1, DataType operand2)